William Kingsmill (priest): Biography

-On 1 May 1541, Henry returned most of the lands and rents back to the Cathedral at Winchester, while reorganising the former priory into a chapter run by a Dean with twelve prebendaries.
-Kingsmill was selected to be the first dean at what was now the Cathedral Church of the Holy Trinity.
+On 1 May 1541, Henry returned most of the lands and rents back to the Cathedral, now known as the Cathedral Church of the Holy Trinity.
+In addition he granted to the Cathedral a number of Rectories formerly in the possession of Hyde Abbey, Southwick Priory, Llanthony Priory (Gloucestershire), Amesbury Priory and Christchurch Twynham Priory.
 Kingsmill's loyalty to the crown and his control over much of the diocese's wealth aided him in gaining new benefices and appointments.
 In 1542, Kingsmill became the vicar of Overton, Hampshire, which he held without complaint until his resignation in 1545.
-At the time of his resignation as vicar, he held the Rectories of Aldershot, St. Peter's, Wiltshire, Alverstoke, and Colmer.
+At the time of his resignation as vicar, he held the Rectories of Aldershot, St. Peter's, Wiltshire, Alverstoke, and Colemore.
 In October 1544, when Kingsmill received a dispensation to hold multiple benefices, he was listed as one of the King's Chaplains.
-Kingsmill continued to serve the crown in his various capacities until his death in early 1549.
+Many would have envied Kingsmill's period in office both as Prior and later as Dean.